 Step 2: Select the items to translate

-Datablist offers "Enrichment Actions" to interact with your data.
+Datablist offers "Enrichment" to interact with your data.
 You can enrich Facebook leads or clean email listings directly from your data.
-In this guide, you will use the Google Translate action (or the Deepl Translate action) to translate your CSV into another language.

-Important - Actions are only available for registered users.
+Important - Enrichments are only available for registered users.
 Sign up for free to start translating your CSV files.

 Translate all items